rhdhorchestrator/rhdhorchestrator.github.io/content/blog/customer-Q-and-A.md

 <details>
 <summary><strong>Q: What is a good way to verify OpenAPI specs and workflows?</strong></summary>

-**A:** What I do is running locally, test it and solve the errors as they come, if any comes.
-AFAIK, there is no sandbox to test OpenAPI specs with workflow.
+**A:** Usually we suggest running locally, testing it by solving the errors as they come, if any comes.
+There is no sandbox to test OpenAPI specs with workflow.

 </details>

 <details>
 <summary><strong>Q: How can I add Quarkus extensions to workflows?</strong></summary>

-**A:**
-When running the workflow locally using maven, the extensions are added to pom.xml (either directly or by quarkus ext add).
+**A:** When running the workflow locally using maven, the extensions are added to pom.xml (either directly or by quarkus ext add).
 When workflow is built in the workflow, the QUARKUS_EXTENSIONS env var is used to add additional dependencies for the build process.

 e.g.